konacurrents/SemanticMarkerAPI/README.md

 # Semantic Marker&trade; Registry

-The results of these REST calls are database entries in the Semantic Marker registry, as shown in this image.
+The results of these REST calls are database entries in the Semantic Marker&trade; registry, as shown in this image.
 ![Semantic Marker Registry](images/SemanticMarkerRegistry.png)

 ------------------------------------------------------------------------------------------